danielbush/BeerBot/README.md

 This is the way to send commands to the bot.

-* msg = the trailing component of PRIVMSG
+* msg = the trailing component of PRIVMSG, a string with the message
 * from = the nick extracted from PRIVMSG prefix
 * to = the first parameter of PRIVMSG
 * me = true if 'to' is the bot's nick